Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: HNL decays and injection of entropy

 \section{HNL decays and injection of entropy}

-The HNLs that have participated in the generation of BAU and LTA eventually decay into the SM particles.
-Slow decays of the HNLs eject additional entropy, thus diluting the otherwise conserved quantities, such as $Y_B$ or $n_{DM}/s$ \cite{Scherrer:1984fd,Asaka:2006ek}.
+The HNLs that have participated in the generation of BAU and LTA eventually decay into the SM particles.\footnote{In this work, we do not consider CP violation and lepton asymmetry which can be generated in these decays.} Slow decays of the HNLs eject additional entropy, thus diluting the otherwise conserved quantities, such as $Y_B$ or $n_{DM}/s$ \cite{Scherrer:1984fd,Asaka:2006ek}.
 This effect can be accounted for directly in eqs.~\eqref{kin_eq}~\cite{Ghiglieri:2019kbw}.
 However, since the freeze-in asymmetry generation takes place well before the decays of HNLs, one can facilitate the numerics by computing the effect of the entropy injection separately.
 The HNL decays take place at low temperatures and the corresponding rates can be approximated \cite{Canetti:2012kh} by zero-temperature vacuum decay widths of the HNLs~\cite{Gorbunov:2007ak,Bondarenko:2018ptm}.\footnote{ Our results slightly differ from those in ref.~\cite{Ghiglieri:2019kbw}.
-The reason is that the we use the zero-temperature width of HNLs which accounts for all decay channels~\cite{Gorbunov:2007ak,Bondarenko:2018ptm}, whereas an effective number of flavours is used in~\cite{Ghiglieri:2019kbw}.} The diagonal elements of the matrix $\Gamma_N$ are given by~\cite{Canetti:2012kh}
+The reason is that we use the zero-temperature width of HNLs which accounts for all decay channels~\cite{Gorbunov:2007ak,Bondarenko:2018ptm}, whereas an effective number of flavours is used in~\cite{Ghiglieri:2019kbw}.} The rates describing the HNLs decays read

-where the sum goes over all allowed final states $X_\alpha$ containing a lepton of flavour $\alpha$ and $\Gamma$ is the partial decay width in the rest frame of an HNL.
-We add expression~\eqref{low_T_rates} to $\Gamma_N$ which is mostly determined by ``indirect'' contributions (i.e. those proportional to Higgs vev rather than to temperature, see e.g. ref.~\cite{Ghiglieri:2016xye}).
-Owing to the factor $M_I/E_N$ the decay rates~\eqref{low_T_rates} decrease at high temperatures.
+where the sum goes over all allowed final states $X_\alpha$ and $\Gamma(N_I \to X_\alpha)$ is a partial decay width in the rest frame of an HNL~\cite{Bondarenko:2018ptm}.
+Owing to the factor $M_I/E_N$, the decay rates~\eqref{low_T_rates} decrease at high temperatures.
 As an example, the total rates for $M = 1$~GeV HNLs are shown in the upper panel of figure~\ref{fig:rates}.

 One can expect from figure \ref{fig:rates} that the HNLs with $|\imw| \ll 1$ will deviate from equilibrium at $T = \mathcal{O}(1)$~GeV.
 They will start to decay at temperatures around $\mathcal{O}(10)$~MeV when $\Gamma_I$, which at low temperatures are determined by the vacuum decays and do not explicitly depend on temperature, surpass the Hubble rate again.
 These decays cause extra entropy injection~\cite{Scherrer:1984fd,Asaka:2006ek} as shown in the lower panel of figure~\ref{fig:rates}.